skyfire000/html-to-markdown-userscript/README.md

-# HTML to Markdown Userscript
+# HTML to BBCode Userscript

-A Userscript to automatically convert selected HTML on a web page to Markdown format.
+A Userscript to automatically convert selected HTML on a web page to BBCode format.

 ## Requirements